PCOM South Georgia

 - Stats unavailable: location not being open until Fall 2019

 In students’ first and second years, the curriculum introduces them to both basic and clinical sciences.
-Students train hands-on in the Clinical Learning Assessment Center (CLAC) with patient simulators as well as standardized patient actors.
+Students train hands-on in the the Simulation Center with patient simulators as well as standardized patient actors.
 These experiential learning and proficiency modalities are reflective of actual clinical procedure and practice.
 Students also have opportunities to shadow physicians in a wide range of clinical settings.

 In their third and fourth years, students further enhance their skills by working in hospitals in the Southeast.
 They are exposed to a broad scope of medical problems, gradually assuming more responsibility under the direction of experienced physicians.
 Through participation in rounds, lectures, conferences, morning reports and case presentations, students develop skills in history taking, physical examination, differential diagnosis, and invasive and non-invasive procedures.

 Through it all, students have the PCOM community behind them, supporting them in every way to help them become the culturally competent, confidence health professionals they aspire to be.